Mark Your Calendars: 2020 Schedule of Lightning Protection Continuing Education

 In each one day event, the CE Academy provides 4-8 hours of AIA-registered CE courses, including breakfast and lunch!
 For your convenience, the CE Academy also issues certificates of completion and reports AIA credits for every event.
 The LSA 101 Lightning Protection session is a one-hour course which includes a review of proper lightning protection system design and application as conforming with NFPA and UL lightning protection requirements.
 LSA 101 participants receive (1) AIA HSW /LU credit.

-LSA 101 providers have have extensive knowledge of lightning protection methods and are actively involved in the lightning protection industry and its trade associations.
-Learning Objectives of the LSA 101 course include:
+LSA 101 registered providers have have extensive knowledge of lightning protection methods and are actively involved in the lightning protection industry and its trade associations.
+Learning Objectives of the LSA 101 Continuing Education Course include:

 - Participants will gain a general understanding of how lightning protection systems work including the five essential elements of effective lightning protection systems.